antonioCusanelli/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 **The project:**

 The purpose of this project is to send forged emails to a certain number of groups.
 The groups are defined by the user using configuration files.
-This project is a Maven project in Java.
+This project is written Java.
 We also provide a simple mock server which can be run in a docker container.
 This readme explains how to set up the program on Linux.

 **Mock server with docker:**
 * The docker directory is the directory `docker-MockServer`.
 It contains the Dockerfile and a source folder required by the Dockerfile.
 You can build the docker image simply by going in this folder and runing the following command in a bash terminal : `docker build -t yourContainerName .`.
 You can check if your image was correctly build by typing `docker images`.
 This command should list all builded image on your system.